How long will the library be closed?

 What if I am not comfortable going out to return library items?

 Not a problem.
-You can return the items when the library reopens and the library will not be assessing any library fines through the summer.
+You can return the items when the library reopens and the library will not be assessing any library fines through the end of October.

 Will I get a fine for returning library items late?

-No. No library fines will be assessed through the summer.
+No. No library fines will be assessed through the end of October.

 I think my library card expired as I'm having difficulty and/or not able to access online resources.